 A better choice in this situation is to physically go get him.
 Using lots of treats and a leash, you have saved your recall from becoming irrelevant.

 3. Don’t poison the cue.

 Using your dog’s name (or this recall sound or word) for punishment or using it for activities that could be perceived as negative can taint the recall.

 For example, saying “Junior, COME!” then immediately leashing him to go home from the park.
-Or saying “Junior, COME!” then dragging him into the bath.
+Or saying “Junior, COME!” and then dragging him into the bath.

 You can definitely recall and do these things, but the vast majority of the time your recall should only be paired with treats and awesomeness.